Stephen Dobbie: 2020–21 season

 On 4 December 2020, on the eve of his 38th birthday, Dobbie captained Queens to a 3–0 defeat at Palmerston versus Inverness Caledonian Thistle in the live Friday night match on BBC Scotland.

 On 16 January 2021, Dobbie appeared as a used substitute in the 78th minute, replacing Joe McKee for the final 12 minutes versus Arbroath at Palmerston in a 2–2 draw.
 Dobbie had been out of action since 19 December 2020 with a hamstring injury whilst playing at Cappielow versus Greenock Morton.

-On 28 April 2021, Dobbie announced that he would be leaving Queen of the South after the final league match of the 2020-21 season.
+On 28 April 2021, Dobbie announced that he would be leaving Queen of the South after the final league match of the 2020–21 season.

-On 30 April 2021, Dobbie played 73 minutes versus Dundee in the 2-0 defeat at Palmerston in his final match for the Doonhamers, before being replaced by Niyah Joseph.
+On 30 April 2021, Dobbie played 73 minutes versus Dundee in the 2–0 defeat at Palmerston in his final match for Queen of the South, before being replaced by Niyah Joseph.

-Dobbie scored 4 goals (3 league and one cup) in his fifth and final season at the Doonhamers.
+Dobbie scored four goals (three league and one cup) in his fifth and final season at Queen of the South.

 AFC Fylde

-On 17 June 2021, Dobbie signed for AFC Fylde, who play in the sixth-tier of English football in the National League North.

-On 28 August 2021, Dobbie scored his first goal the Coasters versus Hereford in the 76th minute in a 4–1 away win.
+On 17 June 2021, Dobbie returned to England, signing for National League North side AFC Fylde.
+On 28 August, Dobbie scored his first goal the Coasters versus Hereford in the 76th minute in a 4–1 away win.

-On 12 March 2022, having been out injured since November 2021, Dobbie's introduction for the final nine minutes of the Coasters 1-0 win away to Kidderminster Harriers was his 500th league appearance of his career.

-On 20 May 2022, Dobbie was released by AFC Fylde.

-On 25 May 2022, Dobbie announced that he would be ending his 23-year playing career.
+On 12 March 2022, having been out injured since November 2021, Dobbie's introduction for the final nine minutes of the Coasters 1–0 win away to Kidderminster Harriers was his 500th league appearance of his career.
+On 20 May, Dobbie was released by Fylde, and five days later he announced that he would be ending his 23-year playing career.

 Coaching career

+In the 2021—22 season, in addition to his playing role for the first team, Dobbie was the manager for AFC Fylde's Under-18 team.
+During the season he won three trophies and was named as the North-West Youth Alliance Manager of the Season.

 On 27 July 2022, Dobbie was appointed Senior Professional Development Phase coach at his former club Blackpool.
+Following the departure of Mick McCarthy on 8 April 2023 by mutual consent, it was announced that Dobbie would take charge of the first-team until the end of the season.
+Despite three wins in six games, he could not keep them in the division; Blackpool were relegated to League One after a home defeat to Millwall on 28 April 2023.
+The appointment of Neil Critchley in May 2023 saw Dobbie return to his previous role with the club's development squad.

+On 3 September 2024, incoming head coach Steve Bruce named Dobbie and Richard Keogh as his first-team coaches.
+After Bruce's sacking, thirteen months later, Dobbie was installed as interim head coach, alongside Steve Banks.